markusressel/fan2go/README.md

 ## Monitoring

-To monitor changes in temperature sensor values, a goroutine is started which continuously reads the `tempX_input` files of all sensors specified in the config.
-Sensor values are stored as a moving average of size `rollingWindowSize` ( see [configuration](#configuration)).
+To monitor temperature sensors, a goroutine is started which continuously reads the `tempX_input` files of all sensors specified in the config.
+Sensor values are stored as a moving average of size `tempRollingWindowSize` ( see [configuration](#configuration)).

 ## Fan Controllers

-To update the fan speed, one goroutine is started **per fan**, which continuously adjusts the PWM value of a given fan based on the sensor data measured by the monitor.
-This means:

-* calculating the ratio between the average temp and the max/min values defined in the config
-* calculating the target PWM of a fan using the previous ratio, taking its startPWM and maxPWM into account
-* applying the calculated target PWM to the fan
+Fan speeds are continuously adjusted based on the value of the associated curve.

 # Dependencies